 How To Get to Great Ocean Road by Public Transport

-For travelers with fewer time restrictions, with a bit of planning, it is possible to take buses and trains to the Great Ocean Road.
+For travelers with fewer time restrictions and a bit of planning, it is possible to take buses and trains to the Great Ocean Road.
 The public transport Great Ocean Road Tour from Melbourne route we considered was the train from Melbourne to Geelong, a V-Line Bus from Geelong to Port Campbell and the train from Port Campbell back to Melbourne.
 Still, we weren’t convinced that we couldn’t find cheap Great Ocean Road tour.

 Great Ocean Road Bus Tour